-When Royal Navy vessels require to use the jetty at King Edward Point, to mitigate the risk of transferring rodents the following enhanced biosecurity measures are in place:
+Vessels typically remain at anchor, but from time-to-time HMS Clyde is required to access the jetty at King Edward Point.
+To mitigate the risk of transferring rodents the following enhanced biosecurity measures are in place:

-- The ship will be subject to a search by the rodent detection dog team prior to departure from the Falklands. - Military vessels will appoint a 'Biosecurity point person' who will be responsible for ensuring that the vessel's visit, complies with the biosecurity procedures detailed in the Biosecurity Handbook. - Rodent control stations are placed at Mare Harbour, the home port in the Falklands, to limit the local abundance of rodents and reduce the likelihood of one boarding the vessel. - The vessel will maintain best practices at gateway ports, including the use of rodent guards on mooring lines, to reduce the risk of a rodent getting on board. - Rodent bait stations are placed at key locations on the vessel and must be checked by a designated Officer prior to entry into the South Georgia Maritime Zone and the findings reported to the Government Officers.
+- The ship will be subject to a search by the rodent detection dog team prior to departure from the Falklands. - Military vessels will appoint a 'biosecurity point person' who will be responsible for ensuring that the vessel's visit, complies with the biosecurity procedures detailed in the Biosecurity Handbook. - Rodent control stations are placed at Mare Harbour, the home port in the Falklands, to limit the local abundance of rodents and reduce the likelihood of one boarding the vessel. - The vessel will maintain best practices at gateway ports, including the use of rodent guards on mooring lines, to reduce the risk of a rodent getting on board. - Rodent bait stations are placed at key locations on the vessel and must be checked by a designated Officer prior to entry into the South Georgia maritime Zone and the findings reported to the Government Officers.